35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 If you feel like you’re not yet ready to play metal songs using the classic fingerstyle of the genre, then you should consider this Led Zeppelin classic of 1969.
 It only has 3 chords and the pretty easy ones, too.
 However, strumming the chords will never give the song the power it deserves to be classified as a metal song.

 I know some of you will argue that this Led Zep song is not metal.
-It is harder rock.
-You’re right.
+It is harder rock; you’re right.
 However, the only real distinction of a metal from a rock song is the presence of distortions in the former.
 You can add all the distortions you want after you’ve mastered the fingerstyle of this song.
 I presume you’re not going to play it like absolute newbies.
 This is easily one of my favorite easy metal guitar songs to play.

 Popular Related Article: 12 Bass Guitars That Are Great For Metal